adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## 3. JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

 HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
-When unsupported, the input reverts to a text input and the element doesn't have a curved border.
+When unsupported, the input reverts to a standard text control and the element doesn't have a curved border.
 No harm, no foul.

 When it comes to Javascript the same cannot be said.
 If the browser tries to execute code it can't handle an error occurs, sometimes an irrevocable one.
 As an example try running the following in Internet Explorer 8.